tbienias/blog/posts/ue4-installed-build.md

 Since setting UE4 up for Arch Linux is not an easy task, because of mismatching compiler versions etc., I wanted to take the fastest route I could find.
 There are several problems in building UE4 for Arch Linux as you can see in [this thread](https://aur.archlinux.org/packages/unreal-engine).

-This procedure will take up approximately 200 Gigabytes, but the final Engine installation will only have around 15 Gigabytes.
+This procedure will take up approximately 200 Gigabytes, but the final Engine Installation will only occupy around 15 Gigabytes.

 ## [](#vm-setup)Virtual Machine Setup